Hypergeometric Functions over Finite Fields: Some Related Topics on Galois Representations

-These polynomials, as we vary $\mathfrak p$, determine the $L$-function of $E$ (except for the ramified primes where the local $L$-factor is slightly different), which according to the Birch and Swinnerton-Dyer Conjecture determines the rank of the abelian group $E(K)$, of $K$-rational points of $E$.
+These polynomials, as we vary $\mathfrak p$, determine the local at $\mathfrak p$ factors of the $L$-function of $E$ (except for the ramified primes where the local $L$-factor is slightly different), which according to the Birch and Swinnerton-Dyer Conjecture determines the rank of the abelian group $E(L)$, of $L$-rational points of $E$.